 2. Choose a partner with complementary skills.

 If you and your business partner have different strengths, you're going to double the power of your startup team right off the bat.
-For example, a shy tech specialist who wants to start an Internet company would do well to find a sales, marketing and human skills partner.
+For example, a shy tech specialist who wants to start an Internet company would do well to find a sales, marketing, and human skills partner.
 In this way, both partners will concentrate on doing what they love and are good at.

 3. Have a track record together.

 If you and your business partner have different strengths, you're going to double the power of your startup team right off the bat.
-For example, a shy tech specialist who wants to start an Internet company would do well to find a sales, marketing and human skills partner.
+For example, a shy tech specialist who wants to start an Internet company would do well to find a sales, marketing, and human skills partner.
 In this way, both partners will concentrate on doing what they love and are good at.

 4. Clearly define each partner’s role and responsibilities.

 If you and your business partner have different strengths, you're going to double the power of your startup team right off the bat.
-For example, a shy tech specialist who wants to start an Internet company would do well with a sales, marketing and human skills person.
+For example, a shy tech specialist who wants to start an Internet company would do well with a sales, marketing, and human skills person.
 In this way, both partners will concentrate on doing what they love and are good at.

 5. Select the right business structure.

 You have to ensure that it is the right form of structure for your business.
 You can organize a partnership as a general partnership or a limited partnership.
-However, you may also organise your business structure in the form of a Private Limited Company of a public limited Company after careful consideration of the facts, pros and cons of each type of entity.
-Each form of business has its advantages and disadvantages in terms of liability, taxes and continuity.
+However, you may also organise your business structure in the form of a Private Limited Company or a public limited Company after careful consideration of the facts, pros, and cons of each type of entity.
+Each form of business has its advantages and disadvantages in terms of liability, taxes, and continuity.
 Talk to an attorney or other experienced advisor to help determine which form of business is right for you and your partner.

 6. Put it in writing.